sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

    - Added firewall diagnostics settings
    - Tested IDPS for HTTP traffic
-   - Performed Web categories testing
+   - Performed Web category testing
    - Implemented and Tested URL filtering
-   - Explored on DDos protection
+   - Explored on DDoS protection

 Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.